Mimi's Organic Eats » Recipes » Cookies

 Florentine cookies are thin, crisp, naturally gluten free, and have a sweet and slightly caramelized flavor.
-They are even more delicious when you fill them with buttercream, which is what I'm doing with this recipe for Gingerbread Florentines.
-Trust me, this is a cookie that you need to include in your holiday cookie boxes!
+They are even more delicious when you fill them with gingerbread buttercream!
+Trust me, these Gingerbread Florentine Sandwich Cookies are a cookie that you need to include in your holiday cookie boxes!

-If you love organic gingerbread as much as I do, be sure to check out some of my other favorite recipes like my Frosted Gingerbread Cookies, Frosted Gingerbread Banana Bread, or my Gingerbread Biscotti.
+If you love homemade gingerbread as much as I do, be sure to check out some of my other favorite recipes like Eggless Pumpkin Gingerbread Cookies, Frosted Gingerbread Banana Bread, Healthy Gingerbread Granola With Olive Oil, or Gingerbread Biscotti.

 Why You'll Love This Recipe

-Christmas Cookies: I love this organic gingerbread recipe because it is festive and seasonal without the need for decorating!
+- Christmas Cookies: I love this gingerbread cookie recipe because it is festive and seasonal without the need for decorating!

-Naturally Gluten Free: My Florentines are naturally gluten free, making them perfect organic cookies to bake so everyone can indulge.
+- Naturally Gluten Free: My Florentines are naturally gluten free, making them perfect gingerbread sandwich cookies to bake so everyone can indulge.
+Whiles traditional Florentines include flour, I have developed my recipe to omit it naturally, so you don't even miss it!

-Impressive: These Christmas cookies are seriously impressive with their thin, crispy, and caramel flavor!
-Filled with organic gingerbread filling, they are sure to be a hit this holiday season.
+- Impressive: These Christmas cookies are seriously impressive with their thin, crispy, and caramel flavor!
+Filled with organic gingerbread buttercream filling, they are sure to be a hit this holiday season.

 Ingredients

-- Corn Syrup: I use organic light corn syrup.
+- Corn Syrup: I use organic light corn syrup by Wholesome.
+This is crucial for Florentines, don't skip it.

 - Vanilla Extract: Use a high quality vanilla extract, not imitation.

 - Spices: I use organic ginger, cloves, and Korintje cinnamon (which is my favorite variety!).
-This is the holy trio for gingerbread, in my opinion.
-You can also use my Homemade Gingerbread Spice Mix in place of all three spices if you have that in your pantry.
+Check out the Best Cinnamon to Bake With for more info on cinnamon.
+You can also use my Homemade Gingerbread Spice Mix in place of all three spices if you have that in your pantry too!
+If you prefer a gingerbread spice with nutmeg or allspice, feel free to use your favorite, I just do not think it needs these!

 Step 1

 To make the dough: Process the almonds in a food processor for exactly 30 seconds.
-Transfer the ground almonds to a plastic mixing bowl (or heatproof bowl), add the sea salt, and whisk together to combine.
+Transfer the ground almonds to a large mixing bowl (heatproof bowl), add the sea salt, and whisk together to combine the dry ingredients.

 Step 2

 In a medium pot over medium heat, mix together the cane sugar, butter, cream, and corn syrup with a high heat spatula, and cook until the sugar is dissolved.
 Continue to cook, stirring occasionally, until the mixture reaches 197°F to 200°F on a digital thermometer.
 Immediately remove from the heat.
-Pour the hot sugar mixture over the almonds, and stir several times.
-Add the vanilla extract, and stir to combine completely.
+Pour the hot sugar mixture over the almonds, and stir several times to combine the wet ingredients.
+Last, add the vanilla extract, and stir to combine completely.

 Step 3